 And yes, it was helping to attract women into my community.

 But now that I look back on it, at what cost?
-How many amazing women did I miss along the way, because of using that stupid word?
+How many amazing women did I miss along the way, because of using that particular word?

 Ready to start your own 6 Figure blog?